 The matter we see around us exists primarily in three states, solid, liquid, and gas.
 These three states of matter can be easily differentiated based on the degree of motion of constituent particles.
 In the solid, the particles are restricted to their original positions and cannot move.
 The only vibration of particles from their mean position is seen.
 But on the other side, in gasses, the constituent particles can move randomly owing to their high kinetic energy.
 The gaseous particles don't have a fixed position.
 In liquids, the particles exhibit an intermediate state of movement.
 The particles in liquids don't have a fixed position but show a higher degree of movement than solids and lesser than that of gasses.
 To summarize, gasses have the highest degree of molecular motion, followed by liquids and then by solids.
-This is mainly because gas molecules have possessed high kinetic energy.
+This is mainly because gas molecules possess high kinetic energy.

 What is Molecular Motion?